-Guide to Lollapalooza: About Grant Park and stage distances
+About Grant Park and Stage Distances

 Even though many Lolla-goers tell you not to bother trying to see competing acts playing at opposite ends of the park at the same time, it is absolutely doable, and in fact, I recommend it.

 You can see 40 minutes of one act, walk fast to the other end, and catch the last 35 minutes of the other band.
 For my money, I’d rather see two partial sets from good bands than get stuck missing one band entirely.

-Among the items allowed into the park are non-professional cameras, Flipcams, blankets, umbrellas and soft-sided coolers.
-Among the prohibited items are glass containers and all food or drink except factory-sealed water bottles.
+Among the prohibited items are glass containers, selfie sticks, tripods, and all food or drink except factory-sealed water bottles.
 Check out the Lolla FAQ for more.

 I stayed at hostels when I attended from out of town.
 They’re cheap, and one of them is even located downtown, just a couple blocks from the park.

-Just do your homework, because some have had bed bug reports, and you definitely want to avoid bed bugs while traveling.
+When it comes to hotels, do your homework, because some have had bed bug reports, and you definitely want to avoid bed bugs while traveling.

-Other cheaper options include Couchsurfing, AirBnB, and Roomorama.
+Other cheaper options include Couchsurfing and AirBnB.
 These will allow you to stay with local residents at reasonable prices.